broccolinisoup/it-is-www/captions.md

 What is interesting is that, more often than not you might find there are unused modules in your bundle.

-Here is another graph that shows the distribution of unused javascript per page.
-90% of the pages load over 600 KB unused javascript per page.
+Here is another graph that shows the distribution of unused javascript. the median mobile page loads 162 KB of unused JavaScript.
+At the 90th percentile, 604 KB of JavaScript are unused.
+All of these numbers represents a very large amount of unused JavaScript, especially when we consider that this analysis tracks compressed size, it is the transfer size of JavaScript resources.
+So that actually means that the decompressed portion of used JavaScript may be a lot larger than what the chart suggests.

-When contrasted with the total number of bytes loaded for mobile pages at the median, unused JavaScript accounts for 35% of all loaded scripts.
+When it is contrasted with the total number of bytes loaded for mobile pages at the median, unused JavaScript accounts for 35% of all loaded scripts.

 I think this is fascinating to know.